-Adelaide company, and Thebarton Technology Precinct Incubator tenant, Reproductive Health Science (RHS), is set to expand within the lucrative IVF market now that it has listed on the Australian Stock Exchange (ASX:RHS).
+Adelaide company, and Thebarton Technology Precinct Incubator tenant, RHS, is set to expand within the lucrative IVF market now that it has listed on the Australian Stock Exchange (ASX:RHS).

 Following a reverse merger with mining exploration company AO Energy, RHS listed on the ASX in April 2014 – the first Incubator tenant to do so.